 And sat in a quiet piazza in San Polo enjoying a spritz one early evening, we saw a woman in her twenties and a friend wander into the square accompanied by a young girl of five or six on her bike.
 Realising, like kids do, that she was soon to be ushered up for bedtime, she did a couple of laps of the piazza, to make the most of the dying moments of playtime.
 A final call from her mother and the three of them went into a house on the square.
 A house that was probably 600 years old and that will have seen more history than we could possibly imagine.
 But that was just normal life.
 Maybe that little girl visits ‘regular’ cities and wonders where all the canals are?

 “La Serenissima” – the most serene – is the adopted tagline for Venice and its former empire.
 This was a city state built on pillars of diplomacy, justice and prosperity.
-Venice was a liberal republic, universally accepted by its citizens, who, no matter their class, seemed to get along well, united by the devotion for the territory they lived in.
+Venice was a liberal republic (another reason for it being my favourite city), universally accepted by its citizens, who, no matter their class, seemed to get along well, united by the devotion for the territory they lived in.
 Even when dealing with foreign policy affairs, Venice preferred to avoid conflict and disputes, preferring mediation and peace.
 This seems in stark contrast to Britain’s colonial past.